kiran-sumant/ObsidianKM/Academic/Academic notes/MaxQuant and Byonic.md

 Byonic can run to generate a **new database** (FASTA file format) based on running the data to assemble to figure out what proteins are in the sample as per the data obtained from MaxQuant.

+Second we use the new database created to create a second, more efficient search to query the new data with, ==this time searching for our desired PTM targets noted/stated==.